 The Eminent Domain Group has long and extensive experience in the trial of eminent domain cases and always seeks to maximize the just compensation due under the Constitution when the government takes property.
-The firm has won many of the highest condemnation awards in Virginia, including the second highest settlement on verdict of any type in Virginia in 2022, but trial is not always the best solution and the group is always willing to consider a fair settlement or an "out of the box" solution to achieve the client's goals.
+The firm has won many of the highest condemnation awards in Virginia, including the second highest settlement or verdict of any type in Virginia in 2022, but trial is not always the best solution and the group is always willing to consider a fair settlement or an "out of the box" solution to achieve the client's goals.
 Past settlements include the unprecedented $84 million purchase by VDOT of the Hunting Towers apartment complex near the Woodrow Wilson Bridge in Alexandria.
 In an imaginative solution, Paul convinced Virginia Power to redesign a gas pipeline in a manner originally thought impossible to preserve development access to over 1000 acres on the Potomac River in Prince William County.
 In 2022, Paul convinced VDOT to an unprecedented agreement to share stormwater management ponds with a landowner, saving millions in damage to the property.
 Condemnors recognize the firm's expertise, and Gifford Hampshire and Paul Terpak were hired by Stafford County to represent it in the 3000 acre Crows Nest condemnation case, the largest sized condemnation in Virginia in over a decade.